State of the Union: What to watch as Biden addresses the nation

 Democratic women wore white, the color of the women’s suffrage movement, during Trump’s State of the Union in 2019.
 In 2022, some lawmakers wore blue and yellow ribbons to show their support for Ukraine.
 (The country’s ambassador to the United States, Oksana Markarova, was a guest as well.)

 You might think that everything about the State of the Union is scripted, but that's not the case.
 Even in a tightly controlled environment, it's still possible that someone could stage an interruption.
 Biden has been shadowed around the country by protests over his support for Israel's war in Gaza.
-There's always the potential for demonstrations elsewhere on Capitol Hill or in Washington as well.
+Activists have also planned a demonstration in Lafayette Square near the White House before the speech.

 In addition, Republicans have earned a reputation for interruptions.
 Reps.
 Marjorie Taylor Greene of Georgia and Lauren Boebert of Colorado heckled Biden during his State of the Union in 2022.
 Then in 2023, some Republicans shouted at Biden when he accused them of trying to cut Social Security and Medicare.
 "I enjoy conversation," Biden said as he urged Congress to unite behind protecting the safety net programs.